This article contains affiliate links.

 If you’re wondering what to do in Singapore for an authentic cultural experience like no other, visit the temple about a week before Deepavali or the Festival of Lights.
 The venue then plays host to the annual timiti (firewalking) festival which is one of the more interesting things to do in Singapore.

 Admire Chulia history at Masjid Al-Abrar & Masjid Jamae Mosques

 Chinatown stands testament to Singapore’s religiously integrated society.
 I have told you about the various temples, but there are also churches and mosques dotted around the area.
-The Masjid Al-Abrar Mosque, also known as Kuchu Palli (hut mosque in Tamil) and Masjid Chulia, is one of the oldest mosques making it one of the must visit Singapore points of interest.
+The Masjid Al-Abrar Mosque, also known as Kuchu Palli (hut mosque in Tamil) and Masjid Chulia, is one of the oldest mosques making it one of the under the radar Singapore points of interest.

 Immigrants from the Coromandel Coast of South India are known as Chulia and were among the first settlers in Singapore.
 Masjid Al-Abrar was first set up as a makeshift thatched hut in 1827 as a place of worship.
 Two years later, in 1829, the mosque was granted a 999-year lease that was held in trust by Hadjee Puckery Mohamed Khatib.